iterative/ldb-resources/documentation/tutorial.md

   New data objects:        2018
   New annotations:         2018

 Adding to working dataset...
 Added 2831 data objects to ds:starter
 ```
 </details>

+## First look at the data

-When you look at the output carefully, you can already spot one problem with starter set: test and validation splits have some overlap.
-We can check this by noting there are objects that have both `train` and `val` tags:
+If you examine the indexing output carefully, you can already spot one problem with the starter set: test and validation splits do not add together to the total number of new objects, so there is overlap.
+LDB indexes objects by content (hash), so if the same object was indexed twice, it should have both `train` and `val` tags.
+We can check for existence of such objects with LIST command:

 ```
 ldb list --tag train --tag val